-The mega success of the Netflix show ‘Tidying Up with Marie Kondo’ shows there is serious interest in decluttering.
-If you have a knack for tidying up and organising your space, then now could be a great time to capitalise on this interest by starting a home business decluttering people’s living spaces.
+The mega-success of the Netflix show ‘Tidying Up with Marie Kondo’ shows there is a serious interest in decluttering.
+If you have a knack for tidying up and organizing your space, then now could be a great time to capitalize on this interest by starting a home business decluttering people’s living spaces.

-You may not realise but there are professional associations for organisers.
+You may not realize but there are professional associations for organizers.
 In the U.K. there is the Association of Professional Declutterers and Organisers, while in the U.S. there is the National Association of Professional Organizers.
-Joining one of these organisations could help you stand out and gain contacts.
+Joining one of these organizations could help you stand out and gain contacts.
 You can also take courses or join conferences through these groups.

 If you are handy around the home, you could set up a side business to help people with tasks.
 While it would be possible to go out to do this alone, by flyering or advertising in classifieds, perhaps the easiest way to get started is through an app like Handy or Task Rabbit.